sguox002/leetcode/leetcode-all.md

 - define subproblem and subproblem states
 - find the state transfer or recurrence relation
 - how to get the original problem.
+<<-309	Best Time to Buy and Sell Stock with Cooldown    		47.8%	Medium	->>
+<<-188	Best Time to Buy and Sell Stock IV    		28.8%	Hard
+at most k transactions.
+->>
+<<-123	Best Time to Buy and Sell Stock III    		39.3%	Hard
+at most two transactions
+->>
+<<-122	Best Time to Buy and Sell Stock II    		57.9%	Easy
+many transactions
+->>
+<<-121	Best Time to Buy and Sell Stock    		51.1%	Easy
+perform at most one time.
+->>

+<<-313	Super Ugly Number    		45.6%	Medium
+given a list of prime factors, return the nth superugly number (who's prime factors are only in the list).
+dp: with k pointers, ind, check each pointer and advance (multiple advance to avoid duplicates) ->>
+<<-264	Ugly Number II    		42.5%	Medium
+find the nth ugly number, with factor 2,3,5.
+->>
+<<-263	Ugly Number    		41.7%	Easy
+check if it only has factor 2,3,5.
+->>

 <<-322	Coin Change    		36.5%	Medium
 you can reuse coin, return the min number of coins to make the amount. if not possible return -1.